ssbsukirat/medicine/Cardinal/CNS/Gait.md

 ## Definition , ETIOLOGY , Manifest
 - Balance is ability to maintain **equilibrium** -
 	- **dynamic state in which one’s center of mass is controlled with respect to the lower extremities, gravity, and the support surface despite external perturbations**
+- cerebellar ataxia do not generally complain of dizziness, although balance is visibly impaired.
+- Vestibular
+	- Vertigo - subjective inappropriate perception or illusion of movement
+	- Nystagmus - Involuntary eye movement
+	- Impaired standing balance
+- Somatosensory a/w with subjective sense of insecure balance and fear of falling
+	- romberg ++
+	- difficult navigating in dark
+## Fall Risk
+- Intrinsic
 -